apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 There are several ways to get the latest metrics snapshot of a specific cache:
 * `IgniteCache.metrics()` - gets the metrics snapshot of the whole cluster where the cache is deployed.
-* `IgniteCache.metrics(ClusterGroup grp)` - gets the metrics snapshot for Apache Ignite nodes that belong to a passed cluster group.
+* `IgniteCache.metrics(ClusterGroup grp)` - gets the metrics snapshot for the Apache Ignite nodes that belong to a given cluster group.
 * `IgniteCache.localMetrics()` - gets the local node's metrics snapshot for the cache.

-Alternatively, you can get an access to the cache metrics via `CacheMetricsMXBean` interface.
+Alternatively, you can get access to the cache metrics via the `CacheMetricsMXBean` interface.
 You can connect to the bean from any JMX-compliant tool or API.
-If you need to work with the bean from your application use `IgniteCache.mxBean()` or `IgniteCache.localMxBean()` to get a bean reference.
+If you need to work with the bean from your application, use `IgniteCache.mxBean()` or `IgniteCache.localMxBean()` to get a bean reference.
 [block:callout]
 {
   "type": "warning",
   "title": "Enabling Cache Metrics",
-  "body": "To enable cache metrics gathering set `CacheConfiguration.setStatisticsEnabled(boolean)` to `true` for every cache you want to collect metrics for."
+  "body": "To enable cache metrics gathering, set `CacheConfiguration.setStatisticsEnabled(boolean)` to `true` for every cache you want to collect metrics for."
 }
 [/block]